Hello, forex friends! We’ve got another NFP report scheduled for release this Friday (April 7, 12:30 pm GMT).

 In summary, the available leading indicators are mixed, since Markit reported weakness in the manufacturing sector while ISM reported an acceleration in jobs growth, also in the manufacturing sector.
 With regard to the service sector, both Markit and ISM reported a drastic slowdown in employment growth.
 Only the ADP report printed an upside surprise.
 However, not everything is awesome, since the previous reading for ADP’s net change in non-farm employment was drastically downgraded.

-Notwithstanding the leading labor indicators, probability seems skewed more towards a downside surprise, given that economists have a historical tendency to overshoot their forecasts, resulting in far more downside surprises.
+Notwithstanding the leading labor indicators, the probability seems skewed more towards a downside surprise, given that economists have a historical tendency to overshoot their forecasts, resulting in far more downside surprises.

 In any case, just keep in mind that a better-than-expected reading for non-farm employment usually entices Greenback bulls to pounce and stage a quick rally.
 On the flip side, a miss usually invites the bears to attack instead.